Gurenax/salesforce-training-notes/19-APEX-TRIGGERS.md

 ```

 ### Adding Related Records from a Trigger
+- This version will be improved later (down below)
 ```java
 trigger AddRelatedRecord on Account(after insert, after update) {
     List<Opportunity> oppList = new List<Opportunity>();